GLOBAL MARKETS-Jump in coronavirus cases halts stock rally; dollar gains

 MSCI’s broadest index of Asia-Pacific shares outside Japan snapped two days of 1% gains to close 0.1% lower as most markets across the region posted modest declines.

-“There is no panic on this,” said Frank Benzimra, head of Asia equity strategy at Societe Generale in Hong Kong, since the dramatic rise seems so far to be contained to Hubei.
+“There is no panic on this,” said Frank Benzimra, head of Asia equity strategy at Societe Generale in Hong Kong, since the dramatic rise in cases seems so far to be contained to Hubei.

-Oil prices rose, shrugging off bearish reports which cut back demand forecasts for this year on the back of the coronavirus outbreak in China, the world’s biggest oil importer.
+Oil prices rose, shrugging off bearish reports that cut back demand forecasts for this year on the back of the coronavirus outbreak.
+China is the world’s biggest oil importer.

-Paring losses from earlier in the session, Brent crude rose 44 cents to $56.23 a barrel, while U.S. West Texas Intermediate (WTI) added 24 cents at $51.41 a barrel.
+Paring losses from earlier in the session, Brent crude rose 55 cents to settle at $56.34 a barrel, while U.S. West Texas Intermediate added 25 cents to settle at $51.42 a barrel.

 There was drama for Brexit-bound British markets.

-The sudden resignation of the British finance minister Sajid Javid caused a jump in both sterling and British government bond yields amid bets his replacement, the 39 year-old Rishi Sunak, will beef up spending.
+The sudden resignation of the British finance minister Sajid Javid caused a jump in both sterling and British government bond yields amid bets that his replacement, the 39-year-old Rishi Sunak, will beef up spending.

 Javid’s departure, coming less than a month before he was due to deliver his first budget and after just 204 days on the job, made him the shortest-serving chancellor of the exchequer since 1970.